Skip to content

 Sometimes the NFC tag is the problem, not your phone.
 Damaged or partially written tags throw errors that look identical to the missing-app error.

-Try it on a second device.
-If that phone also errors out, the tag is likely corrupted, uses a proprietary format, or was written with incomplete data.
-A Reddit thread with over 400 upvotes in r/androidquestions confirmed that partially written NFC tags cause this error consistently across multiple Android brands and OS versions.
-Office access badges and transit cards fall into this category: they’re locked to specific reader hardware and no consumer app can read them.
+A Reddit thread in r/androidquestions with 24 replies found that partially written or locked NFC tags cause this error consistently across multiple Android brands and OS versions.
+Office access badges and transit cards fall into this category.
+They’re locked to specific reader hardware and no consumer app can read them.

 #NFC Tag Types and Phone Compatibility